 Speech Language Pathologist

-Spread across one of the largest and fastest-growing cities in British Columbia, Surrey Schools is the city's second largest employer.
-Located on Canada's spectacular West Coast and nestled in the southwest corner of Green Timbers Urban Forest, we are just 30 minutes southeast of the city of Vancouver.
-Surrey Schools is the largest and fastest growing public school district in BC, and with 140 sites across 328km2, most of our staff are able to work close to home.
-Surrey Schools District team of approximately 11,000 employees works tirelessly every day to ensure that children are getting the best start they can, providing the preparation to be our leaders of tomorrow.
+Surrey Schools, recipient of BC's Top 100 Employer and Canada's Greenest Employer awards, is spread across one of the largest and fastest-growing cities in British Columbia.
+Surrey Schools is the city's second largest employer and is the largest and fastest growing public school district in BC with 77,000 students.
+Surrey Schools District team of approximately 13,000 employees works tirelessly every day to ensure that children are getting the best start they can, providing the preparation to be our leaders of tomorrow.

-High Energy, self directed and motivated Speech Language Pathologists required with Surrey Schools.
-This growing city, with its ever changing demographics and dynamics has vacancies for qualified professionals to work with our students.
+This growing city, with its ever-changing demographics and dynamics has vacancies for qualified professionals to work with our students.

 Speech Language Pathologists require: